 A user profile consists of the cumulative characteristics of your target audience.
-For example, it takes age, marital status, income, and place of residence into account.
+You can use the profile to combine different criteria, such as user interests, income level, family status, and visits to specified locations.
 By serving ads based on characteristics, you can avoid spending your ad budget on non-targeted impressions.

 Crypta technology lets you precisely target your audience.
-It analyzes user behavior on the internet and determines what particular group they belong to.
+It analyzes users' online behavior and places them in groups.
 To do this, Crypta technology tracks the behavior of typical representatives of that group.
-For example, it looks at what words they use in their queries, what sites they visit, and what time of the day they use the internet.
-You can read more about Crypta on the Yandex website under the “Technology”section.
+For example, it looks at what words they use in search queries, what sites they visit, and what time of day they go online.

-During the ad-selection process, characteristics entered in the profile work concurrently (using the “AND” operator).
+During the ad selection process, characteristics entered in the profile are combined (using the “AND” operator).
 The more characteristics you add to a profile, the lower your audience coverage.

 Select the marital status, number of children, and profession of the users that you want to serve your ads to.
 For example, you can serve your ads for new construction projects to families expecting a baby.

 Data about one's marital status and profession is based on their behavior on the internet.
 For example, if a user searches for infant formula and orders taxis with car seats, you can assume that they have a small child.
-A user's profession is determined based on what professional sites they visit: for example, resources about advertising or programming.
+A user's profession is determined based on what professional sites they visit, like resources about advertising or programming.

-Indicate what interests the users that you want to see your ads have.
+Enter data for the audience that you want to serve your ads to.
 Interests are determined based on visited sites and the topics of search queries.
-You can't connect more than three interest sets with the “AND” operator in the profile.
-You can't connect more than ten types of data using the “OR” operator in the same set.
+You can join up to 3 interest sets using the “AND” operator in your profile.
+You can join up to 10 interests using the “OR” operator in the same set.

 For example, let's say your daycare ads target moms who want to return to work and need someone to watch their kids.
-If you select both data types in the same set, your ads will either be served to people who are looking for work, or people who are looking for a nanny.
-If you want to serve your ads to people who are simultaneously looking for work and a nanny, enter two interest sets.
-In the first set, select “Nanny” as your interest, and in the second set — “Search for work”.
+If you select both data types in the same set, your ads will either be served to people who are looking for work, or people who are looking for childcare.
+To serve your ads to people who are looking for work and a nanny simultaneously, enter two interest sets.
+In the first set, select “Babysitters” as your interest, and in the second set select “Job search”.